mhf93/imgplyr/README.md

 3. Click **Apply** to set the average interval between your taps as the new speed.

 The window shows a running count of taps and the current average in images per minute and seconds per image.
 Click **Cancel** to discard without changing speed.

+This recorded speed also updates the **Perform Mode** BPM/IPM if you have the dialog open.

 ### Tempo Override (Up / Down Arrow Keys)
 While the slideshow is playing, hold or press **Up Arrow** to run at **2× speed** and **Down Arrow** to run at **0.5× speed**.
 The Speed menu lets you choose between two activation modes: